-A Little History of October in previous years …
+A Little History of previous year's Octobers ...

-October 2015 brought some big deals with the biggest seeing Dell offer $26 billion to buy storage company EMC.
-Interestingly an EMC subsidiary, VMWare, was also out shopping, picking up a small email startup, Boxer.
-In another deal involving “big bucks”, Western Digital paid $19 billion for storage competitor Sandisk.
+Five years ago in October 2015 Dell paid $26 billion to buy storage company EMC.
+Interestingly an EMC subsidiary, VMWare was also out shopping, picking up a small email startup, Boxer.
+In another deal involving "big bucks", Western Digital paid $19 billion for storage competitor Sandisk.
 IBM were also writing a big cheque, paying $2 billion in a big data/internet of things play for The Weather Network (minus the TV operations), and IBM also picked up a storage company, Cleversafe.
-Cisco paid $522.5 million for cybersecurity firm Lancope; LogMeIn paid $110 million for LastPass; Trend Micro paid $350 million for next generation intrusion prevention systems company HP Tippingpoint; Red Hat picked up deployment task execution and automation company Ansible; Vasco Data Security paid $85 million for solution provider Silanis; and Apple bought a speech processing startup, VocalIQ.
-As industries converge it was interesting to see Securitas pay $350 million for Diebold’s US Electronic Security business.
+Cisco paid $522.5 million for cybersecurity firm Lancope; LogMeIn is paying $$110 million for LastPass; Trend Micro paid $350 million for next generation intrusion prevention systems company HP Tippingpoint; Red Hat picked up deployment task execution and automation company Ansible; Vasco Data Security paid $85 million for solution provider Silanis; and Apple bought a speech processing startup, VocalIQ.
+As industries converge it is interesting to see Securitas pay $350 million for Diebold's US Electronic Security business.

 Which brings us back to the present ...